rahfianugerah/greena/README.md

 #### Getting Started
 <p align="justify">
-To get started with this project, please refer to the <a href=#installation-guide>Installation Guide</a> and <a href=#usage-instructions>User Instruction</a> in the documentation.
+To get started with this project, please refer to the <a href=#installation-guide>Installation Guide</a> and <a href=#interactive-bot-usage>Interactive Bot Usage</a> in the documentation.
 For additional information on contributing, please check out the Contributing Guidelines [N/A].
 </p>

 #### Disclaimer </b>